simoninireland/simplicial/doc/glossary.rst

       The 0-simplices that lie at the "base" of a :term:`simplex`.
 A simplex of :term:`order` k has (k + 1) 0-simplices in its basis.

+   Betti numbers
+      The count of the number of holes of a given dimension in a complex, computed using :term:`homology`.
+The 0th Betti number is the number of disconnected components in the complex; the 1st Betti number counts the number of unfilled loops of edges; the 2nd the number of unfilled voids; and so on.

    boundary
       The set of faces of a :term:`simplex`.

    boundary operator
-      A linear operator taking k-simplices to the their (k-1)-simplex faces.
-The boundary operator extends to sets (chains) of k-simplices, where it returns all the (k-1)-simplices in the total boundary.
+      A linear operator taking *k*-simplices to the their *(k - 1)*-simplex faces.
+The boundary operator extends this to a set (or :term:`p-chain`) of *k*-simplices, where it returns all the *(k - 1)*-simplices in the total boundary.

    closure
       The closure of a simplex is the set consisting of the simplex